 Why Phonological and Phonemic Awareness are Hard

 First of all, gaining phonological and phonemic awareness is an abstract concept.
-That alone makes it more difficult to grasp.
+That alone makes it more difficult to understand.

 Second, this is the first time where hearing the word (and the sounds inside of the word) matters more than what the word means.